 Personal Life: The Woman Behind the Bat

 Harmanpreet was born under the Pisces zodiac sign.
-She is known for being focused, private, and strong minded.
+She is known for being focused, private, and strong-minded.
 She stands about 5 feet 3 inches tall and maintains her fitness through regular gym training.
-Her compact build supports her powerful style of play on the field.
+Her compact build supports her powerful on-field style of play.

 At 36, she is unmarried and prefers to keep her personal life private.
 She has often said that cricket is her main priority.
 Her family remains very important to her.
 Her father and mother continue to support her journey.
 Her sister Hemjeet works as a professor.
 Harmanpreet divides her time between Mumbai and Patiala and remains a source of pride in Punjab.